 Liposuction treatment is an outpatient procedure.
-You can recover for a few hours in our state-of-the-art facility under the care of Dr. Friedlander’s expert staff*.
+You will begin your recovery in the state-of-the-art facility under the care of Dr. Friedlander.
 You’ll then go home with your designated driver and a very detailed list of ways to make your post-op recovery go smoothly and comfortably.
 Some bruising, swelling, and soreness for at least a few weeks can be expected.

 Some other factors to consider in regards to your recovery from liposuction surgery are as follows:

-You will likely have to wear a compression garment on the treated area for about two weeks.
+You will likely have to wear a compression garment on the treated area.
+The length of time the compression garment will be worn will vary.
 This will aid in healing and prevent clotting.
 You may then be asked to don a SPANX-like garment, which will be worn for another 4-6 weeks.
 Try to be as faithful as possible with these garments, as a successful recovery is dependent on this.
 Tumescent liposuction nearly always eliminates the need for drains after liposuction.
-If for some reason you need them, however, Dr. Friedlander will ensure you know how to properly care for them and when you can have them removed.

-You must wait until you are off pain medication to drive; this is typically 3-5 days post- surgery.
-You may be fully submerged in water after two weeks, but this is only as long as you don’t have any open wounds.
+You must wait until you are off pain medication to drive; this is typically 3-5 days post-surgery.

 The cost of your liposuction surgery will vary based on the techniques Dr. Friedlander uses to achieve your goals as well as how many areas are being treated.
 After presenting your concerns and coming up with a treatment plan during your consultation, you will be given a price quote for the procedure.